ctrl-alt-del/devenv/README.md

 # Ubuntu

 ## Tilda
-Tilda is an alternative of the system's default terminal, which I found very useful.
-It is optional to you, but some of its additional features are just handy.
+Tilda is an alternative of the system's default terminal, which I found some of its additional features are very handy.

 You can install Tilda by running:
 ```sh